EnthusiastNT/haydee2/README.md

 ## Thanks

-- Most thankfull to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was most helpful!
+- Thanks to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was most helpful!
 - Thanks to everyone sharing code snippets and insight on the Speedrun Tool Development [Discord](https://discord.gg/MtVmSggpVb), I've used the search function a lot!

 ## Contact

-If you encounter any issues or have feature requests, please let me know!
+If you encounter any issues or have feature requests please let me know!

 - [Enthusiast](https://steamcommunity.com/sharedfiles/filedetails/?id=2315048067) or Enthusiast#2098 on Discord